Extend and customize Drupal functionality with contributed modules.

 We shouldn't have to grant these roles “god-like” powers (e.g. D6's "administer nodes" permission) to implement this.

-Audio Field module adds new CCK field that allows you to upload audio files and automatically displays them in a selected audio player.
-Currently it supports 6 players and it provides API for easy addition of new players.
+Audio Field module adds new field that allows you to upload and play audio files in HTML5 audio player or one of selected Flash players.
+Currently it supports 6 different Flash players (needs to be downloaded, see README) and it provides API for easy addition of new players.

 The Content Analysis module is an API designed to help modules that need to analyze content.
 The module enables a suite of content analyzers to provide multiple views into the content on your Drupal site or on any website.
 The current list of available analyzers are: